USDA-ARS-GBRU/MicroMPN_data-files/README.md

 MPN values were calculated with the Python package ["MicroMPN"](https://github.com/USDA-ARS-GBRU/micrompn.git).

-Note: For R analysis and plotting purposes, thoughout our R scripts and Excel files we referred to data from soil-only microcosms as **"simple"**.
-Whereas data obtained from soil and synthetic communities was labeled **"complex".**

 **1. Folder**: plasmid_retention

  - This folder contains the CFU data corresponding to the assessment of vector retention in *R. solanacearum* in soil lacking antibiotic selection.
+In In the Excel files we referred to data from soil-only microcosms as **"simple"**.
+Whereas data obtained from soil and synthetic communities was labeled **"complex".**

+   - 1.1. *Subfolder*: R_analysis

+     - This folder contains two files, an R script and an input file.
+The R script computes a paired_t_test.

      - R_script - "paired_t_test_analysis.txt"

-    - R_input_file - 'data_simple_complex.csv"
+     - R_input_file - "data_simple_complex.csv"

-    - Excel_spreadsheet - "data_simple_complex.xlsx" (The spreadsheet contains the R output and boxplots.)
+   - 1.2. *Subfolder*: Excel_spreadsheets

+      - This folder contains three Excel files.

-    - Excel_spreadsheets - "CFU_simple.xlsx" and "CFU_complex.xlsx" (Raw CFU data counts)
+      - CFU_data - "CFU_simple.xlsx" and "CFU_complex.xlsx" (raw CFU data)

+      - plots - "data_simple_complex.xlsx"

 **2. Folder**: MicroMPN_soil_only_microcosm